10 Essentials for Your Travel Toiletry Kit

 man in wheelchair getting ready to shave at the bathroom sink

 The TSA allows disposable razors in both carry-on and checked luggage.
-You can find lots of options for these, from the usual plastic ones you might use at home to mini-versions that come with their own traveling cases.
+You can find lots of options, from the usual plastic ones you might use at home to mini-versions that come with their own traveling cases.
 Shaving creams and gels come in small tubes and cans for easy portability and in a variety of formulations and scents.
+In a pinch, I’ve also used the hotel conditioner or body gel as a shaving cream substitute.

 TourScoop recommends: For disposable razors, GilletteGillette Venus, and Bic all offer good options.
-For travel-sized shaving creams and gels, we like eosHarry’sCremoJack Black, and Gillette.
-You can find these and other brands at retailers like AmazonWalmart, and Target
+For travel-sized shaving creams and gels, I like eosHarry’sCremoJack Black, and Gillette.

 8. Basic Medicines